Don Kirshner: Music for TV shows

 In the early 1960s, Kirshner was a successful music publisher as head of his own company, Aldon Music, which later was sold to Screen Gems-Columbia Music.
 With Al Nevins, Kirshner brought performers such as Bobby Darin together with songwriters and musicians.
 He later became president of COLGEMS, a subsidiary of the COLPIX label, in 1966.

 Kirshner was hired by the producers of The Monkees to provide hit-worthy songs to accompany the television program, within a demanding schedule.
 Kirshner used songwriting talent from his Brill Building stable of writers and musicians to create catchy, engaging tracks which the band could pretend to perform on the show.
 This was required to keep up with the demanding schedule.

 The formula worked phenomenally well – the singles "Last Train to Clarksville", written by Tommy Boyce and Bobby Hart, and "I'm a Believer", written by Neil Diamond, were, along with the first two Monkees albums, produced and released in time to catch the initial wave of the television program's popularity.
 After a year, the Monkees wanted a chance to play their own instruments on the records.
 They also wanted more control over which songs would be released as singles.
 The matter reached a breaking point over a disagreement regarding the Neil Diamond-penned "A Little Bit Me, A Little Bit You" in early 1967.
 The song's release by Kirshner as a single, without Columbia Pictures' consent, led to his dismissal.

 Kirshner's later venture was the Archies, an animated series where there were only studio musicians to be managed.

-Kirshner was a music consultant or music supervisor for nearly two dozen TV series between 1966 and 1977, such as Bewitched.
+He was a music consultant or music supervisor for nearly two dozen TV series between 1966 and 1977, such as Bewitched.
 One instance brought Phil Spector, Tommy Boyce and Bobby Hart together on the TV show I Dream of Jeannie, a program on which Don Kirshner was credited as music consultant for 35 episodes from 1966 to 1967.